 - 1. The terms "Student Code of Conduct" and "Student Code" are used interchangeably. - 2.
 "University" means Randall University. - 3.
-"Student" includes all persons taking courses at the university, either full-time or part-time, pursuing undergraduate, graduate, or professional studies, concurrent high school students, and non-degree seeking students. - 4.
+"Student" includes all persons taking courses at the university, either full-time or part-time, pursuing undergraduate, graduate, or professional studies, concurrent high school students, and non-degree-seeking students. - 4.
 "Faculty member" or "instructor" means any person hired by the university to conduct classroom or teaching activities or who is otherwise considered by the university to be a member of its faculty. - 5.
 "Academic unit" means the school in which an undergraduate, graduate, or professional student is engaged in study. - 6.
 "University official" includes any person employed by the university performing assigned administrative or professional responsibilities. - 7.
 "Member of the university community" includes any person who is a student, faculty member, administrator, or any other person employed by the university.
-The Director of Student Affairs or designee will determine a person's status in any particular situation.
+The Director of Student Affairs or designee will determine a person's status in any particular situation. - 8.
+"University property" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the university (including adjacent streets and sidewalks).